duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 Matlab and shell scripts associated with the paper "Correcting datasets leads to more homogeneous early 20th century sea surface warming " by Duo Chan, Elizabeth C. Kent, David I. Berry, and Peter Huybers.

-Most of these codes are .m files and should be run in [Matlab](https://www.mathworks.com/products/matlab.html).
+Most of these codes are [Matlab](https://www.mathworks.com/products/matlab.html) .m files .
 We provide a [quick start function](Quick_start.m) for fast reproduction of Figures and Table in the main text.
 If you are reproducing the [full analysis](), which takes more computational resources and time to run, we provide two Shell template scripts that runs these Matlab codes on clusters.
 The provided Shell template is for submitting jobs on the Harvard [Odyssey Cluster](https://www.rc.fas.harvard.edu/odyssey/) that uses a [SLURM workload manager](https://slurm.schedmd.com/documentation.html).

 Though we have made our best to comment codes and provide all dependencies, and tested these codes on a clean computer, we are unlikely to be 100% successful.
 If you are trying to use these codes to reproduce our results and have identified missing files or dependencies, please contact [Duo Chan](duochan@g.harvard.edu).

 <br>

 ## Get started:
-Run [Chan_et_al_init.m](Chan_et_al_init.m) to initialize the analysis.
+Run [Chan_et_al_2019_init.m](Chan_et_al_2019_init.m) to initialize the analysis.
 This script will add all codes in this package to Matlab path and set up directories structured following the below figure.
 The default path will be the directory of this package; so make sure that enough disk space is available (~XGB for simply reproducing figures and tables and ~70GB for full reproduction), otherwise, specify another directory to store the data:

 `Chan_et_al_init($home_data)`